mia-platform/documentation/docs/marketplace/tutorials/create-a-rag-application.md

 sidebar_label: Create a RAG Application
 ---

-In this tutorial, we will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
+In this tutorial, you will learn how to create a fully functioning RAG application in a Mia-Platform project in just a few minutes.
 We will cover the setup of the necessary services and the operations required to have a chatbot that is ready to assist and provide help on specific topics based on the documents provided.

-To accomplish this, we will utilize the Marketplace application called **AI RAG Chat**.
+To accomplish this, you will utilize the Marketplace application called **AI RAG Chat**.
 This application includes:

 - the **RAG Chatbot API** service, which leverages the APIs provided by [OpenAI](https://openai.com/) or [Azure OpenAI](https://aka.ms/azure-openai) to receive answers to questions in natural language, and to create _embeddings_, encoded definitions coming from pieces of text extracted from a website.
 - the **AI RAG Template Chat** service, a small frontend application written in React that provides a simple chat interface to communicate with the chatbot.